 - Vehicles parked on the street during a snow ordinance will be ticketed $40 and may be towed.

-- via the City of Ankeny Facebook page
+- City of Ankeny Facebook page

-- via local news channels
+- local news media

 Winter Weather Procedures